204 Tucker Hall

 “From Scholastic Paraphrase to Customary Law Code?
-Genres of Javanese Juristic Literature,” invited lecture, École française d’Extrême-Orient, Paris, 11 March 2019.
+Genres of Javanese Juristic Literature,” invited talk, École française d’Extrême-Orient, Paris, 11 March 2019.

 “Vedic Ritual Back-Formations of a Classical Goddess,” paper for the Navarātri Seminar, Annual Meeting of the American Academy of Religion, Denver, 17–20 November 2018.